MissaouiChedy/Pooling/README.md

 A small sample application that demonstrates *worker process contention* and how to address it with *worker pooling*.

 This application measures the time it takes for the following operations:
- - 4 Tasks calling simultaneously the same genserver instance that performs an expensive computation(CPU bound)
+ - 4 Tasks calling simultaneously the same genserver instance that performs CPU bound computation: calculating primes on given range, which can be expensive when the range is large
- - 4 Tasks which calls are dispatched to 4 other genserver instances that performs an expensive computation(CPU bound)
+ - 4 Tasks which calls are dispatched to 4 pooled genserver instances that performs the same previous computation

-The expensive computation is defined under the `Pooling.Core.calc/1` function.
+The computation is defined under the `Pooling.Core.primes/1` function.

 # Running the sample